 All Hallows by the Tower is the oldest church in the City of London and was founded 300 years before the Tower of London by nearly three hundred years, having been founded by the Abbey of Barking in 675AD.
-An arch from the original Saxon church remains.
-Beneath the arch is a Roman pavement, discovered in 1926, evidence of city life on this site for the best part of two thousand years.
+An arch from the Saxon church can still be seen today.
+In the crypt beneath is a Roman pavement, discovered in 1926, evidence of city life on this site for nearly two thousand years.

 | Printable Version|